gbengataylor/3scale2.0OpenShift3.5/README.md

     ./instructions.sh

-There are other scripts in the install directory that are related to a 3scale enablement lab that are not referenced in instructions.sh (directly or indirectly).
+There are additional scripts in the install and util directories that are related to a 3scale enablement lab that are not referenced in instructions.sh (directly or indirectly) and therefore are not part of the instructions in the referenced blog post above

 Note: